HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 #### Scrolling

 Over the years we've added new patterns and developed new abilities around scroll experiences like `scroll-snap`, `scroll-behavior`, and `overscroll-behavior`.
-The desire for these sorts of powers are clear - in 2022, the number of CSS stylesheets including some of these key properties looked like this:
+The desire for these sorts of powers are clear—in 2022, the number of CSS stylesheets including some of these key properties looked like this:

 {{ figure_markup(
   image="scroll-property-adoption.png",